I’ve got good news for all you churro lovers out there!

 - Bring the water to a boil, then take off of the heat and whisk in the dry ingredients.

-- Stir for two-three minutes until the dough is consistent and lump free (you could also beat the mixture with an electric mixture for one minute on a medium speed)
+- Stir for two-three minutes until the dough is consistent and lump free (you could also beat the mixture with an electric mixer for one minute on a medium speed)

 - Let the dough rest and cool for about 5 minutes